-Gram-negative bacteria are becoming increasingly resistant to the antibiotics more commonly used for treating infections due to these pathogens.
+Gram-negative bacteria are becoming increasingly resistant to the antibiotics more commonly used for treating infections caused by these pathogens.
 This means we are in danger of losing the ability to treat common infections.

-In 2014 a review of global antimicrobial resistance, lead by Jim O’Neil, was begun.
-The report published in May, 2016 states:
+In 2014 a review of global antimicrobial resistance, lead by Jim O’Neill, was begun.
+The report published in May 2016 states:

 “The magnitude of the problem is now accepted.
-We estimate that by 2050, 10 million lives a year and a cumulative 100 trillion USD of economic output are at risk due to the rise of drug- resistant infections if we do not find proactive solutions now to slow down the rise of drug resistance.”
-Review of Antimicrobial Resistance: Tackling drug resistance infections globally
+We estimate that by 2050, 10 million lives a year and a cumulative 100 trillion USD of economic output are at risk due to the rise of drug-resistant infections if we do not find proactive solutions now to slow down the rise of drug resistance.”
+Review of Antimicrobial Resistance: Tackling drug resistant infections globally

 On 27 February 2017 the WHO published a list of bacteria (Global Priority List of Antibiotic-resistant Bacteria To Guide Research, Discovery, and Development of New Antibiotics) for which new antibiotics are urgently needed and the list highlights: